X-LANCE/Mobile-Env/docs/env-usage-en.md

   as 2.
 This argument represents the coordinates of the touch position `(x, y)`.
 The coordinate values should be normalized to `[0, 1]`.
 This argument is required only for the `TOUCH` actions.
-+ `input_token` - A NumPy scalar array, The dtype is integer.
++ `input_token` - A NumPy scalar array.
+The dtype is integer.
 It is used to indicate the index of the token in the vocabulary.
 The index starts from 0.
   This argument is required only for the `TEXT` actions
++ `response` - A NumPy scalar array of Python `str` object.
+This field is designed for the responses from the agent to the human user.

 `env.observation_spec` and `env.action_spec` can be invoked to obtain a declaration of the observation space and the action space.
 Meanwhile, two